Reporting tools: which to pick?

 I’m a data engineer who has lost all connection to the academic world.
 I have not published a single paper in my life, except for my master’s thesis, which was – I have to admit – of questionable quality and it did not even get published if I come to think about it.
 However, I understand that it’s good practice to reveal the most interesting part of one’s analysis up front.
 Please continue reading though, as I’m getting paid per line that’s being read here.

 Side note: I realize that I’ve ignored quite a few alternatives in this exercise.
 The most obvious examples are Qlik, Looker, Grafana and Google Data Studio.
 However, in our experience, these are either very comparable to Tableau (i.e. Qlik) or are not as mature as Power BI or Amazon QuickSight (yet).
-At least in Belgium, we feel that most demand is centered around Power BI and Amazon QuickSight.
+At least in Belgium, we feel that most demand is centered around Power BI.

 Power BI vs Amazon QuickSight